atlassian/data-center-helm-charts/docs/docs/installation/PREREQUISITES.md

 ### Create and connect to the Kubernetes cluster

 * See examples of [provisioning Kubernetes clusters on cloud-based providers](../examples/cluster/CLOUD_PROVIDERS.md).
-* In order to install the charts to your Kubernetes cluster, your kubernetes client config must be configured appropriately, and you must have the necessary permissions.
+* In order to install the charts to your Kubernetes cluster, your Kubernetes client config must be configured appropriately, and you must have the necessary permissions.
 * It is up to you to set up security policies.

 ### Provision an Ingress Controller